Stay Cool in the Summer With Crock-Pot Cooking

 - In a small bowl, combine all ingredients except chicken.

-- Rub chicken thoroughly with mixture, including inside cavity.
+- Rub chicken thoroughly with the mixture, including inside cavity.

 - Place chicken in slow cooker.